More La Paz Beaches

 Dunas del Mogote https://t.ly/2zsgj

 The El Mogote Peninsula is the spit of land that juts out into La Paz Bay, just opposite downtown La Paz.
 You can see the Paraiso del Mar condos at the very end of the peninsula from there.
 El Mogote is also home to one of the two La Paz area golf courses, Paraiso del Mar Golf Club.
-The beach at the north end of El Mogote is a great place to take dogs for off leash time for the dogs, taking long beach walks, fishing from the shore, picnicking, quadding, setting up a shade and enjoying nature.
+The beach at the north end of El Mogote is a great place to take dogs for off leash time, go for long beach walks, fish from the shore, have a picnic, go quadding, or just to set up your shade and enjoy nature.
 From the shore, you can often spot pods of dolphins, whale sharks (in season), mobula rays and plenty of seabirds, including pelicans.
-The dunes can be quite high in places, and there are even dune surfing expeditions: https://t.ly/IbGY7 .
-The dark sandy beach goes on for miles in both directions from the map location, so you can get in a good walk or be as isolated and private as you want.
+The dunes can be quite high in places, and there are even dune surfing expeditions: https://t.ly/IbGY7.
+The dark, sandy beach goes on for miles in both directions from the map location, so you can get in a good walk or be as isolated and private as you want.
 You may come across sand dollars, paper nautilus shells, Portuguese man-o-war jellyfish that have washed ashore, even the remains of a whale, sea turtle or dolphin.
 The water is clear and great for swimming, especially in summer.
 In winter months it can be quite windy, with significant wave action, but that is part of this beach’s natural beauty.

 La Bastilla https://t.ly/1O7jZ